domoszlai/svg2gcode/README.md

 }
 ```

-And the command would be
+The flavor file can be provided as follows

 ```
 $ juicy-gcode SVGFILE -f FLAVORFILE